Rødgrød: Variants

 There are several commercial variants of rødgrød, sold in German supermarkets.
 Grüne Grütze, a green variant, is made from apple, gooseberries, kiwifruit and rhubarb by a Danish producer.
 This unusual combination may be inspired by the more traditional Danish dish of stikkelsbærgrød (gooseberry jelly).
-In blaue Grütze, the blue variant, blackberries, bilberries, plums, blackcurrant, and grapes are usually used.
-Gelbe Grütze consists of peaches, yellow gooseberries, bananas, gold kiwifruit, or other yellow fruits.
+In blaue Grütze, the blue variant, blackberries, bilberries, plums, blackcurrants and grapes are usually used.
+Gelbe Grütze consists of peaches, yellow gooseberries, bananas, gold kiwifruit or other yellow fruits.

 In Poland, parts of Russia, the Baltic states, Finland, and Ukraine, kissel is known as a dessert similar to rødgrød.

-In the US Virgin Islands, formerly the Danish West Indies before the US purchased the islands in 1917, it is known as red grout and is made with tapioca, guava, and sugar, served with a custard sauce.
+In the US Virgin Islands, which were formerly the Danish West Indies before the US purchased them in 1917, the dish is known as red grout, is typically served with a custard sauce and is made with tapioca, guava and sugar.

 In Southern Brazil, sagu is a popular dessert made with tapioca pearls, sugar and red wine, mainly appreciated by Italian and German-origin families.